-Again, one of the early game mistake is not investing your commander’s talent points the right way.
-In order to maximize your commander’s talent tree, you need put them in areas that will work well with their skills and troops.
+Again, one of the early game mistakes is not investing your commander’s talent points the right way.
+In order to maximize your commander’s talent tree, you need to put them in areas that will work well with their skills and troops.

 Here at House of Kingdoms, we have an entire list of commanders with their own recommended talent builds.
 Some commanders have at least 2 to 3 recommended talent builds which you can customize to work around with your preferences and to maximize your overall combat effectiveness.

-Before you put a point in any of these talent tree, make sure you know how you plan to use your commanders.
-Resetting or changing your talent build costs a hefty 1,000 gems and you will want to avoid using your gems at all cost!
+Before you put a point in any of these talent trees, make sure you know how you plan to use your commanders.
+Resetting or changing your talent build costs a hefty 1,000 gems and you will want to avoid using your gems at all costs!

 3. Making a Legendary Commander your Primary Commander

-Now, this isn’t always an early game mistake in some case.
-Depending on which legendary commanders is being recommended and how much you are going to spend on.
+Now, this isn’t always an early game mistake in some cases.
+Depending on which legendary commanders are being recommended and how much you are going to spend on.
 However, most of the time it is just a simple game mistake.